tobq/spring-challenge/README.md

 > Note on Translation:
->After a quick search, the Super Hero name translations seem to be unorganised.
+>After a quick search, Marvel Super Hero name translations seem to be unorganised.
 Most countries use the English super hero names, and some of those who don't have multiple translations - Google's translation API does not have special entries for Marvel Super Heroes.
 >
 >I've opted to turn off translation of Hero names, however, some uncommenting will give some translation